K–8 Curriculum

 Students have memory work twice a week.
 Throughout the year, they learn the Ten Commandments, the Lord’s Prayer, various Bible passages that correlate with the Bible story of the week, and simple songs.

 A major focus of the 1st grade classroom is Language Arts and Reading.
-Students participate in many reading activities and in the Accelerated Reading program.
+Students participate in many reading activities and the Accelerated Reading program.
 Students also participate in the Saxon Math program to develop a solid foundation in the basic concepts in areas such as addition, subtraction, counting by fives, tens, and hundreds, telling time to the hour and half-hour, counting money, measuring, and reading a graph or chart.

 Second Grade Curriculum